 Accommodating more than one recreational use on a trail can help accomplish resource protection goals by reducing trail development and environmental impacts.
 Forest Preserve trails are typically designed and maintained for hiking or snowmobiling.
 Less common are ski trails, horse trails, and accessible trails.
 The suitability of a given trail for users other than the designed use is determined by considering the criteria above.
-Trail design is consistent with the Adirondack Park State Land Master Plan, the approved DEC trail guidance/policies, and the Unit Management Plan's objectives.
+Regardless of how a given trail is managed for shared use, the design of the trail will be consistent with the Adirondack Park State Land Master Plan, the approved DEC trail guidance/policies, and the Unit Management Plan's objectives.